 Tango Buenos Aires

-Performing a journey through dance and music of the life of Eva Perón
+Performing a journey through dance and music of the "Spirit of Argentina"

 Tango Buenos Aires has become one of Argentina’s great cultural exports, known throughout the Americas, Europe and the Far East as the most authentic and uncompromising representative of the Tango.